 Honey butter chicken biscuits are satisfying on their own, but they can also be served with a variety of tasty sides.
 Try serving them with coleslaw, mac and cheese, or sweet potato fries for a delicious Southern-style meal.

 Feel free to serve some extra honey (or hot honey!) and/or compound honey butter on the side.
-You can also pair these with crispy hash browns, top with a fried egg, or serve alongside fresh fruit for a complete breakfast.
+You can also pair these with crispy fried potatoes, top with a fried egg, or serve alongside fresh fruit for a complete breakfast.

 The Perfect Pairings: Drinks to Serve with Honey Butter Chicken Biscuits